 Calm Down by Deutscher Architektur Verlag, Edition 1:100

 U.K. Daily Mail: 11th October 2015

 This 360 sf. structure is located on a remote 60 acre, privately owned second-growth forest in Sullivan County, NY.
 It is sited on a steep, isolated area of the property with no vehicular access, no piped water and no electricity.

-From the outset, the project outlined two formidable directives: to design a structure that can be constructed by amateur weekend builders & to consider a limited construction budget.
+From the outset, the project outlined two formidable directives: design a structure that can be constructed by amateur weekend builders & a limited construction budget.

 The topography presented a difficult challenge.
 In an effort to minimize sitework (in this case, shovels by hand) and to eliminate the need for large footings, retaining walls and pumped concrete, the architecture is lifted above the ground and relies upon support from the trees.
 Sonotube footings anchor the upslope corners at grade while half of the weight of the structure is distributed, via Garnier Limbs, to two existing trees.